Failed IVF Cycle Support

 Reproductive Mental Health Specialist

-I founded Dancing Bee Counseling because I saw how many people were navigating IVF without adequate emotional support.
-Your RE can explain the medical side, but who helps you process the feelings?
-Who helps you decide whether to try again or stop?
-Who acknowledges that this is a real loss?
+I founded Dancing Bee Counseling because I saw how many people were going through IVF without the emotional support they truly needed.
+Your reproductive endocrinologist can guide you through the medical steps, but that still leaves the question of who helps you hold everything you're feeling.
+Who acknowledges that what you're experiencing is a very real loss?

 You Don't Have to Process This Alone